WeitaoTang-GitHub/Advancing-Fetal-Surveillance-with-Physiological-Sensing-Detecting-Hypoxia-in-Fetal-Sheep/README.md

 8. **Data Merging and Experimentation**:
    - Since we use Leave-One-Out Cross Validation, we created the "IEEE Sensor Xlsx Data" folder, which contains EEG, ECG, and EMG data for each sheep, including some fake data for testing.
+Don't use the data and result folders you created before; they are only for code running and comprehension of the logic.
    - Run `Merge_all_data.ipynb` to merge all EEG, ECG, and EMG XLSX data based on the `time` attribute, and save the merged data to the "Merge_data" folder.
 This will provide data for 16 sheep.
    - Finally, run `Experiment.ipynb` to conduct the experiments.
 Remember to modify folder names as needed since "_fake" has been added to the data folder names.